IMBalENce/PiKey/README.md

 - Down the Circuitpython libraries from the link below https://circuitpython.org/libraries
 - Copy the adafruit_hid folder from the library bundle to the lib folder on the CIRCUITPY drive.
-- Copy code.py from this repo to the root directory on the CIRCUITPY drive
+- Copy code.py from this repo to the root directory on the CIRCUITPY drive.
+- The default code is suitable for Zoom on Win and Linux, modify line39 in code.py accordingly if you are using Mac.

 ## Reference
 https://learn.adafruit.com/diy-pico-mechanical-keyboard-with-fritzing-circuitpython/overview